 By Michael Lanza

 I may be risking an impassioned debate here, but I think there are very few mountain ranges in America with as many drop-dead, gorgeous high mountain lakes as Idaho’s Sawtooths.
-In fact, the only ranges that arguably beat out the Sawtooths in that department may be the High Sierra and Wind River Range.
+Yes, a few mountain ranges clearly outnumber the Sawtooths in that department, like the High Sierra, Cascades, and Wind River Range.
 But I believe the Sawtooths deserve similar recognition, and I’ve seen many of those watery jewels over more than 20 years of wandering around Idaho’s best-known hills.
-This gallery of photos from many of them may persuade you to agree with me—and to see them for yourself.
+This gallery of photos of many of them may persuade you to agree with me—and to see them for yourself.

-Some, like Sawtooth and Alice lakes, are well known.
-Others are more remote and obscure; you may have never seen a photo of some of these lakes.
+Some lakes in the Sawtooths, like Alice and Sawtooth lakes, are well known.
+Others are more remote and obscure; you may have never seen a photo of some of these.
 All are only reached by hiking or riding a horse for miles into the wilderness.
 Seeing these incredible places requires time and effort.

-If you think I’ve overlooked an outstanding lake in the Sawtooths, or if you believe you know of a range with prettier mountain lakes, please suggest it in the Comments section below this story.
+If you think I’ve overlooked an outstanding lake in the Sawtooths, or if you believe you know of a range with prettier mountain lakes, please suggest it in the comments section below this story.
 I try to respond to all comments.